Yulia Putintseva: 2012–2015: Years of improvements, federation switch

 Putintseva switched to representing Kazakhstan instead of Russia in 2012.
 During the 2012 season, she made improvements and won the $25k Launceston International, followed by semifinals of the $25k event in Almaty.
 She then recorded her first match win on the WTA Tour, defeating Karen Barritza in the first round, but then lost to former world No. 1, Jelena Janković.
 In May, she won the $100k Cagnes-sur-Mer, defeating Patricia Mayr-Achleitner in the final.
 She then made her debut in qualifying for a major at the French Open, but failed to reach the main draw.
 In August, she had her first opportunity to enter the main draw of a Premier 5 tournament, but lost in the second qualifying round of the Cincinnati Open.
 By the end of the year, she reached two ITF finals, at the $50k Open Nantes Atlantique and the $75k Dubai Challenge, respectively.

 In 2013, Putintseva continued to progress.
 At the Australian Open, she made her Grand Slam main-draw debut, and recorded her first major match win, defeating Christina McHale.
 In the second round, she lost to Carla Suárez Navarro.
 At the Qatar Ladies Open, she played her first tournament as top-100 player, and made her Premier 5 main-draw debut, but lost to Mona Barthel in the first round.
 Unlike at the Indian Wells Open where she failed to qualify, she succeeded at the Miami Open, but lost to qualifier Donna Vekić in the first round of the main draw.
 During the 2014 season, Putintseva only reached two quarterfinals on the WTA Tour, at the Swedish Open and the Japan Women's Open, as well as one WTA 125 quarterfinal.
 In 2015, she reached her first tour semifinal at the Swedish Open and recorded her first top-10 win at the Nuremberg Cup, defeating world No. 10, Andrea Petkovic, in the first round.
-During the year, she also reached two $100k finals, at the Grand Est Open 88 and the Nanjing Ladies Open.
+During the year, she also reached two $100k finals, at the Contrexéville Open and the Nanjing Ladies Open.